-I am a senior product designer at Flatiron Health where I spend my time researching and designing products that increase the availability of effective cancer treatments and improving the survival and quality of life through clinical research.
-Before that, I spent time at the Washington Post on new products and Adaptly on advertising software.
+I am a design manager at Flatiron Health where I spend my time leading a team to research and design products that increase the availability of effective cancer treatments and improving the survival and quality of life through clinical and retrospective research.
+Before that, I spent time at the Washington Post on new products.
 As a designer, I believe design needs to explore the treatment of people and act as their advocates.

-I am also the Director of the AAJA Voices program, along with Maya Sugarman.
+I am also the ‘17-’20 Director of the Asian American Journalists Association’s Voices program, along with Maya Sugarman.
 With public trust in the media at an all-time low, we believe this student program is how we help train the next generation of journalists—journalists who produce quality editorial work, who understand the larger impact their work has on society, and who are deeply engaged with driving the industry.
 Check out their work here.

-I also like systems, semicolons, and spreadsheets.
+I also like plants, em dashes, and spreadsheets.
 I really dislike touch screens.
 I spend a lot of time thinking about how technology affects who we are as human beings.
 I spill things.
 I always have an opinion.
 I like to have passionate debates.
 I care about people.

 For more about my work, contact me at email@example.com.

 I also hang out here: Twitter